okta/okta.github.io/_source/_posts/2018-09-17-electron-appauth-user-authentication.md

     +~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~+
 ```

 To mitigate this attack, PKCE uses a dynamically created cryptographically random key called a "code verifier".
 A unique code verifier is created for every authorization request, and its transformed value, called "code challenge", is sent to the authorization server to obtain the authorization code.
 The authorization code obtained is then sent to the token endpoint with the "code verifier", and the server compares it with the previously received request code so that it can perform the proof of possession of the "code verifier" by the client.
-This works as the mitigation since the attacker would not know this one-time key, since it is sent over TLS and cannot be intercepted.
+This works as the mitigation since the attacker would not know this one-time key since it is sent over TLS and cannot be intercepted.

 The diagram below shows how PKCE works.